 Lastly PRIViLEDGE focused on research this year looking into new constructions of cryptographic protocols relevant to distributed technologies.
 D2.3 “Privacy Enhancing Cryptographic Protocols for Ledgers” introduces a general transform to add security in presence of forks in blockchains, privacy-preserving auditable token payment systems designed for permissioned blockchains, and new zero-knowledge proof systems, timed primitives and secure groups that can be used as building block in several applications of distributed ledger technologies.

 In 2020, PRIViLEDGE carried on with developing its strong scientific foundation.
 By the end of the year we have published 21 papers and 20 technical reports.
 All our publications and technical reports are available at our website under the “Publications'' section.
-In addition to the scientific publications PRIViLEDGE partners also released 12 blog posts on the website covering a variety of topics from to.
+In addition to the scientific publications PRIViLEDGE partners also released 12 blog posts on the website.
 The most successful blog post according to page views is “Blockchain Technology and Decentralized Contact Tracing: The Good, The Bad and the Ugly” (written by University of Salerno).

 Speaking of the communication activities in the project, we had to replan several things and take alternative routes to achieve our communication goals this year, due to COVID-19.
 This was the most challenging with activities related to face-to-face interaction.
 For example, we could not participate almost at any live exhibitions or events to promote PRIViLEDGE.
 Adjusting, we relied on virtual tools, and gave our maximum effort to reach the best possible outcome.